kannanjayachandran/Full-Stack-Development/1_Fundamentals/Introduction.md

 Next, the browser finds the server's unique **`IP address`** (Internet Protocol Address) using a process called `DNS lookup` (Domain Name System).
 IP address is a unique identifier for a computer on a network, which is used to locate and communicate with it.

-DNS lookup translates a human readable domain name into an IP address.
+DNS lookup translates a human-readable domain name into an IP address.
 The browser checks multiple places for this address, heavily relying on cached data for performance.

 - The browser first checks its own browser cache.